ymirapp/docs/docs/guides/object-cache.md

 There are multiple Redis object cache plugins.
 However, because Ymir uses the [Relay][6] PHP extension instead of the regular Redis PHP extension, you can only use one of the two Redis object caching plugins discussed below.

-::: warning Deploy with object cache drop-in installed Because a WordPress project deployed on AWS Lambda is read only, you must install the `object-cache.php` drop-in before deploying your project.
+::: danger Deploy with object cache drop-in installed Because a WordPress project deployed on AWS Lambda is read only, you must install the `object-cache.php` drop-in before deploying your project.
 The WordPress object cache plugin won't be able to create the drop-in if you try to do it once you deployed the project with Ymir.
 :::